CSU Long Beach MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Science in Counseling Psychology (formerly Master of Science in Counseling with an Option in Marriage and Family Therapy)

-Campus Location: 1250 Bellflower Boulevard, Long Beach, CA 90840 (College of Education, Department of Advanced Studies in Education and Counseling)
+Campus Location: 1250 Bellflower Boulevard, Long Beach, CA 90840 (College of Education, Department of Advanced Studies in Education and Counseling).
+See the CSU Long Beach home page.

 Modality: Hybrid.
 The program combines in-person and synchronous online classes per the CSULB Counseling Psychology program description.
 There is no fully online option.

-Licensure Track: Dual LMFT and LPCC track.
+Licensure Track: California LMFT and LPCC (dual).
 The program prepares students to meet the competencies required for both California LMFT and LPCC licensure per Board of Behavioral Sciences (BBS) requirements.

 Accreditation: Council for Accreditation of Counseling and Related Educational Programs (CACREP) accredited.
 Regional accreditation for the university through the WASC Senior College and University Commission (WSCUC); CSULB was reaffirmed for 10 years in 2021 with the next site visit scheduled for Fall 2030.